richellaod/Programming-Scripting-Project-2018/README.md

 ![Image of Ronald Fisher](https://github.com/richellaod/Images-for-Project-2018/blob/master/Ronald-Fisher.jpg)

-#This data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
+This data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length of the sepals and the width of the sepals, and the length of the petals and the width of the petals in centimetres.
 Based on the combination of these four features, Fisher went on to develop a linear discriminant model which would distinguish the species from each other.
 The data is provided in CSV format and looks something like the below:

 ![Image of Iris Data Set](https://github.com/richellaod/Images-for-Project-2018/blob/master/Iris%20Data%20Set.JPG)

 ![Image of an Iris](https://github.com/richellaod/Images-for-Project-2018/blob/master/iris_petal_sepal.png)

-The above image shows exactly what we are talking about when we refer to sepal length and width and petal length and width.
+The above image shows exactly what we are talking about when we refer to sepal length and width and petal length and width of the Iris.

 I must admit when I first came across this data set I thought I would never be able to understand it or be able to write Python code which would enable me to extract information out of the data set to complete the project.
 However after a lot of research I figured out I was not the only one in this situation!
-Bringing information from different sources together and revising over Python code which our lecturer had gone through with us over the last couple of months enabled me to put everthing together as such.
+Bringing information from different sources together and revising over Python code which our lecturer had gone through with us over the last couple of months enabled me to analyse this data set.

 # My Analysis